 In 1972, a high level security meeting agreed that the British Army would be indemnified against prosecution for its actions in Ireland.
 This means, effectively, soldiers (and the RUC) could shoot and kill knowing they would not face prosecution.
 Many people, including professional historians would summarily dismiss that claim as being purely a conspiracy theory.
 At least one hundred and forty-nine of those killed by the British army between 1969 and 2001 are regarded as non-combatants while many others were killed that were combatants but often in disputed circumstances.
 That only four soldiers were ever jailed, none of whom ever served more than a token sentence, demonstrates that in practice indemnification against prosecution was put in place for the security forces.
 So the question shouldn’t be ‘Did the state indemnify soldiers from prosecution?’ but rather ‘HOW did the state indemnify soldiers from prosecution?’.

 In 2012, Relatives for Justice publicised a memo showing that a decision had been taken to protect soldiers from prosecution.
 The 10 July 1972 memo came from a high level security meeting chaired by Secretary of State William Whitelaw.
 Decision J of the meeting was that “The Army should not be inhibited in its campaign by the threat of Court proceedings and should therefore be suitably indemnified.”
-I’d written about the decisions taken at this meeting before (see here).
+I’d written about the decisions taken at this meeting before but I’ll summarise it again here.
 Briefly, all the decisions taken at that meeting can be shown to have been followed up and acted upon, including Decision (I) “Plans were to be produced urgently for the containment of areas harbouring bombers and gunmen“, which was the go ahead to prepare Operation Motorman which took place on 31st July 1972.

 Two additional meetings either side of 10th July illustrate how this decision was not an aberration but instead was entirely consistent with wider policy.
 In June, the Director of Public Prosecutions had complained to the Attorney General that he was not being passed on all the case files by the joint RUC Special Branch/Military Police teams investigating criminal cases.
 Those teams actually reported to an RUC Divisional commander who, in turn, reported on each case to the DPP.
 According to Huw Bennett, in the same month, the DPP had indicated his general intention to refuse to prosecute security force members who killed or wounded civilians while on duty (see Bennett 2010).
 According to Bennett, this advice had already issued as memos from the Attorney General in early June.
 This was two weeks before the July 10th meeting.